A meaningful collection thanks to its unique manufacture and finishing

 Top, doors and sides made of glass with medium antique mirrored finish and partially transparent according to a spotted artistic motif.

-Inside made of oak wood with black matte finish with LED lights.
+Inside made of oak wood with black matte finish.

 One adjustable glass shelf on each compartment.